Six of One ignore merchandise if it isn't their own.

 "And for all the details on all of the latest Prisoner news and products, (not just the bits and pieces mentioned here) join us"

+This has been happening constantly since the current coordination team too charge.
+It began in 2003 and 2004.
 In 2004, deagostini, in conjunction with Granada Ventures, launched a new colour magazine and DVD partwork.
 Six of One originally ignored this exciting news, and then went on to attempt to discredit it!
 Click HERE to find out more on this.
 This isn't the first item they have ignored, however;

 In 2003, native New Yorker Catherine Frumerman published the superb "On the Trail of The Prisoner".
 Sold worldwide and officially sanctioned by Carlton, the book is currently The Prisoner Shop's best seller (sales have recently gone over the 2000 mark).
 BBC Wales also reported on the book signing there.
 A book of this kind had never been attempted before, yet it has been ignored by Six of One despite (at the time of its writing) the author being a fully paid-up member of the Society.